trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 ---
 date: 2021-08-13
-title: "How to Create a 360 Video from a Timelapse of 360 Images"
+title: "How to Create a 360 Video from a Timelapse of 360 Images (using ffmpeg)"
 description: "A lesson, mostly, in wrangling metadata to ensure proper playback of 360 videos created from a series of photos."
 categories: developers
-tags: [ffmpeg, exiftool, xmp, exif, google, youtube, video, camm, gpmd, Map the Paths, Camera Motion Metadata]
+tags: [ffmpeg, exiftool, xmp, exif, google, youtube, video, camm, gpmd, Camera Motion Metadata]
 author_staff_member: dgreenwood
 image: /assets/images/blog/2021-08-13/youtube-360-video-meta.jpg
 featured_image: /assets/images/blog/2021-08-13/youtube-360-video-sm.jpg